smaremanda/add-in-docs/reference/excel/application.md

 # Application object (JavaScript API for Excel)

-_Applies to: Excel 2016, Excel Online, Excel for iOS, Office 2016_
+_Applies to: Excel 2016, Excel Online, Office 2016_

 Represents the Excel application that manages the workbook.